 Expedited shipping charges can slaughter your bottom line.
-For example, a 5-pound box ships from Knoxville to San Francisco, CA for $19.06 via FedEx Ground.
-Delivery takes six days.
-FedEx Express Saver will get it there a day earlier for $46.92.
+For example, a 5-pound box ships from Knoxville to San Francisco at a rate of $19.06 via FedEx Ground.
+Delivery takes approximately six days, but FedEx Express Saver will get it there a day earlier for $46.92.
 And FedEx 2Day costs $60.85.
-In general ground shipping will be more expensive than air shipping, and you will trade time for money.
+In general, ground shipping will be more expensive than air shipping, and you will trade time for money.

 The best way to avoid expedited shipping charges is to process your orders quickly.
 If an order languishes at the fulfillment center for several days before it’s picked and packed, you’ve shortened your window for on-time shipping.
-The sooner you hand off an order to the carrier, the longer you have to meet customer delivery expectations.
+Instead, handing it off to the carrier sooner gives you a better chance to meet delivery expectations.
 If a customer has paid for expedited shipping and the order leaves the warehouse late, you could lose money.
 You might need to use a faster delivery service and pay the difference.

 Moving your products closer to your customers saves on eCommerce shipping costs and delivery time.
-Shipping costs are determined by shipping zones.
+Shipping zones determine shipping costs.
 The zones correspond roughly to the distance between the point of origin and the destination of the package.
 A package shipped to Zone 2 will cost less than one shipped to Zone 8.

 You can reduce your shipping zones by working with an eCommerce fulfillment company that has multiple warehouses.
 The closer a warehouse is to the customer, the more you can reduce your shipping costs.

 There are some logistics involved in distributing your products among multiple warehouses.
-The number of warehouses that makes sense for you will depend on the size of your business and the volume of your orders.
-Amazon has hundreds of warehouses across the country so it can deliver a high volume of orders quickly.
+The number of warehouses that make sense for you depends on your business size and order volume.
+Amazon has hundreds of warehouses across the country to deliver a high volume of orders quickly.
 However, most eCommerce sellers can reduce shipping costs and delivery time with just a few warehouse locations.

-For example, Red Stag Fulfillment’s two warehouses are located in Knoxville, TN, and Salt Lake City, UT.
-From these two locations, deliveries reach 97% of US customers within two days.
-In addition, the two locations reduce eCommerce shipping costs by lowering the shipping zones for most orders.
+For example, Red Stag Fulfillment has two warehouses in Knoxville, TN, and Salt Lake City, UT.
+These two locations can reach more than 96% of American households within two days.
+Our warehouses reduce your eCommerce shipping costs by lowering the shipping zones that most orders travel.

 Volume shippers can negotiate lower rates with FedEx, UPS, and other shipping carriers.
 If your eCommerce business is big enough, you may be able to secure discounted prices.
 However, even small businesses and startups can benefit from carrier discounts.

 If you sell through an eCommerce platform, check to see if your orders are eligible for lower rates.
 In addition, your order fulfillment company is probably a volume shipper.
-Ask if your fulfillment provider is able to pass on savings to you.
+Ask if your fulfillment provider can pass that savings to you.

-When you think about reducing your shipping costs, you might think it’s more economical to handle your own fulfillment.
+When you think about reducing your shipping costs, you might think it’s more economical to manage your own fulfillment.
 However, many online retailers find they save money by outsourcing their fulfillment.

 Here are some of the ways that third-party logistics can lower your fulfillment and shipping costs:

 - Flexible warehouse space.
-You aren’t locked into a lease on your own warehouse.
+Red Stag won’t lock you into a lease on warehouse space (or even a long-term contract!).
 You can increase or decrease the amount of shelf space you pay for as needed.